+- From the Fault Tree Interface:

-- double-click on an event model title in the study tree view on the left side of the page - From the Event Models Grid View - \circ $\;$ double-click on a row of the grid $\;$ - o click on the title of an event model - From the Cut Set Grid View - o Click on the title of an event model while a cut set is expanded - From the Event Details Form - Select "Add New..." from the selected event model dropdown menu.
+- double-click on an event model title in the study tree view on the left side of the page.

+- From the Event Models Grid View:

+- o double-click on a row of the grid

+- o click on the title of an event model

+- From the Cut Set Grid View:

+- o click on the title of an event model while a cut set is expanded

+- From the Event Details Form:

+- select "Add New..." from the selected event model dropdown menu.

-The event details form is shown below.
+The Event Model Details form is shown below: